pulyaevskiy/firebase-admin-interop/README.md

 Write server-side Firebase applications in Dart using Node.js as a runtime.

-**Looking for latest updates?
-Make sure to check the most recent 1.0.0-dev release!**

 > ### Firestore Timestamps migration:
 > Firestore deprecated usage of DateTime objects in favor of custom Timestamp type and recommends
 > migrating as soon as possible.